germsvel/germsvel.github.io/_drafts/splitting_a_git_commit.md

 tags: git
 ---

-Usually my workflow involves squashing commits into a single one: I have a feature branch, I commit as I hit stopping points, and before opening a pull-request, I squash all commits into a single one (with a good message of course!).
-But sometimes, the workflow calls for the opposite action &mdash;
-splitting a single commit into many.
+My workflow usually involves squashing many commits into a single one (and adding a really good message of course!)
+But sometimes, the workflow calls for the opposite action &mdash; splitting a single commit into many.
 When I need that, this is how I do it.

 ## Rebase, edit, split, commit

-I first rebase my branch interactively.
-I like to keep my branch up to date with the latest and greatest, so I'll go ahead and fetch and rebase from `master` while I'm at it.
+I first do an interactive rebase.
+I like to keep my branch up to date with the latest and greatest, so I'll go ahead and fetch and rebase from `master`.

 ```
 $ git fetch